pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

 now "i'm a game designer and electronics maker, and as a day job, i'm a software engineer." these aren't my hobbies; they're my art.

-i also deleted a boring-ass blog post that i wrote a few months ago about some typescript bullshit that i slogged through writing but wrote it nonetheless because i needed to get _some_ creative energy out and i felt obligated to make it about my day job because \~productivity\~... whatever. i'm gonna start sharing some hobby electronics projects i've built over the last few years, starting with a simple post about a (potentially over-engineered) light that i built for my wife for her yarn cabinet that _automatically turns on when she opens the door_. very wild stuff here. i'm also working on a game currently, and in a few weeks i hope to share some more info on that soon. maybe some sketches, definitely some design and direction ideas, hopefully some code eventually. hell, i might even take a page from [jenn @ livelaugh.blog](https://livelaugh.blog/) and occasionally blog about candlemaking, since i had to pick that up recently because i was spending a bit too much money on candles and had wayyy too many empty cute containers around the apartment.
+i also deleted a boring-ass blog post about some typescript bullshit that i slogged through writing a few months ago but wrote nonetheless because i needed to get _some_ creative energy out and i felt obligated to make it about my day job because \~productivity\~... whatever. i'm gonna start sharing some hobby electronics projects i've built over the last few years, starting with a simple post about a (potentially over-engineered) light that i built for my wife for her yarn cabinet that _automatically turns on when she opens the door_. very wild stuff here. i'm also working on a game currently, and in a few weeks i hope to share some more info on that soon. maybe some sketches, definitely some design and direction ideas, hopefully some code eventually. hell, i might even take a page from [jenn @ livelaugh.blog](https://livelaugh.blog/) and occasionally blog about candlemaking, since i had to pick that up recently because i was spending a bit too much money on candles and had wayyy too many empty cute containers around the apartment.

 i'm excited. :)